rishabh-jain14/Project-Sentiment-Analysis/README.md

 # Project-Sentiment-Analysis
-Contains all the files created during my project, including the project report and important screenshots Please refer to the Jupyter Notebook for detailed description and methodology of the project.
+Contains all the files created during my project.
+Please refer to the Jupyter Notebook for detailed description and methodology of the project.